-The reuse of materials where possible for a repair or extension.
-Elevations which are visible form the street, including roofs, should be prioritised in the reuse of materials.
+possible for a repair or extension.
+Elevations which are visible from the street, including roofs, should be prioritised in the reuse of materials.
 A mixture of old and new materials is more appropriate on rear-facing elevations, and should ensure that similar colours, textures and sizes are used to those of the original roof covering.